leena-kang/leagueoflegends/README.md

 **Alternative Hypothesis**: Winning mid-laners have a **higher KPPM** on average compared to mid-laners from a losing team.
 The observed difference in our sample cannot be explained by random choice alone.

-- **Test Statistic**: Difference in group means (Winning - Losing)
+**Test Statistic**: Difference in group means (Winning - Losing)
 > Since both distributions resemble a similar bell shape, we will use difference in group means

-- **Significance Level**: 5%
+**Significance Level**: 5%

 ### Results and Conclusion
-After simulating these KPPM group means, we get a **p-value** or **0.0**.
+After simulating these KPPM group means, we get a **p-value of 0.0**.
 The empirical distribution of the mean differences of KPPM of Mid Laners is shown below:

 <iframe
   src="assets/hyp_kppm.html"
-  width="700"
+  width="900"
   height="450"
   frameborder="0"
 ></iframe>

 Since the p-value < 0.05, we **reject the null hypothesis**.
-We have sufficient evidence to conclude that mid-laners from winning teams has a higher average KPPM than mid-laners from losing teams.
+We have sufficient evidence to conclude that mid-laners from winning teams have a higher average KPPM than mid-laners from losing teams.

 ### Testing the remaining aggregate group means amongst mid laners